MTACS/Yalu-X/README.md

 [IPA Stable(Beta 4)](https://github.com/MTAC-Research/Yalu-X/raw/master/IPA/Yalu%20X%20Beta%204.ipa)

+For manual installation: Download or use git clone.
+Open the .xcodeproj file and add your own bundle identifier and select your build team.
+Make sure your device is connected and chosen as the destination, then click run.

 ## Fix for deleted Cydia, but /.installed_yaluX exists

 I decided to add the fix here instead of on the device as if anything went wrong, I wouldn't want to be responible for any loss of a jailbreak.